Steve Lepore

 What happens to local marketing in 2027.

-By the end of 2027, the most successful local marketing agencies will be ones that have rebuilt their entire workflow around AI.
-Not as a tool layered on top of existing process, but as the organizing principle that the process is built around.
-The agencies that try to use AI as a productivity tool inside the old workflow will end up doing the same work for the same money on a faster clock, and they'll watch their margins compress while their competitors restructure entirely.
+By the end of 2027, the most successful local marketing agencies will have rebuilt their entire workflow around AI.
+Not as a tool layered on top of existing process, but as the organizing principle the process is built around.
+The agencies that treat AI as a productivity layer inside the old workflow will end up doing the same work for the same money on a faster clock, watching their margins compress while their competitors restructure entirely.

-I think this happens specifically in local marketing first, before B2B, before brand work, before anything else, because local marketing is the field where the unit economics are tightest and the willingness to experiment is highest.
+This happens in local marketing first, before B2B, before brand work, before anything else.
+The unit economics are tightest here.
+The willingness to experiment is highest.
 A dental practice paying $4,000 a month is not patient.
 They will reward whoever figures it out first.

 Writing this down so I can be wrong on the record.